exercism/python/exercises/practice/resistor-color-expert/.docs/instructions.md

 Your program should translate an input `list` of resistor band colors into a label:

-"... ohms ...%"
+"... ohms ±...%"

 So an input `list` of `["orange", "orange", "black", "green"]` should return:

 "33 ohms ±0.5%"

-When there are more than a thousand ohms, we say "kiloohms".
+When there are thousands of ohms, we say "kiloohms".
 That's similar to saying "kilometer" for 1000 meters, and "kilograms" for 1000 grams.

 So an input `list` of `["orange", "orange", "orange", "grey"]` should return:

 "33 kiloohms ±0.05%"

-When there are more than a million ohms, we say "megaohms".
+When there are millions of ohms, we say "megaohms".

 So an input `list` of `["orange", "orange", "blue", "red"]` should return: